aml25/Server/README.md

 # Tune Farm codebase

 *Disclaimer
 - This is purely for experimentation.
 Any stream grabbed from the `playmusic` library is strictly for testing purposes only and should never be stored.
+This repo will drop Google Music as a source either upon request, or until ready for user testing.

-You'll need to create a configuration file to get this running properly in the parent `Server/` folder called `config.json`.
-It should look like this:
+You need an "All Access" account with Google Music for this repo to function.
+Also, you'll need to create a configuration file to get this running properly in the parent `Server/` folder called `config.json`.
+The format of this file is below in the `Init Library` function description.

-	{
-		"playmusic": { /*this is your Google Music account*/ "email": "some@email.com",
-			"password": "somepassword"
-		},
-		"email": { /*this email is for the built in feedback mailer function - your customer service...*/ "email": "someother@email.com",
-			"password": "somepassword"
-		}
-	}

 Documentation